Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 Healthy New Year’s Resolutions for MCAS

-Remember to pick just one or two things from the above ideas to try in the new year.
+Remember to pick just 1 or 2 things from the above ideas to try in the new year.
+Or come up with your own!

 Also, when we share our New Year’s resolutions with others, it helps us hold ourselves accountable.